UK residence and tax

 Your UK residence status affects whether you need to pay tax in the UK on your foreign income.

-Non-residents only pay tax on their UK income - they don’t pay UK tax on their foreign income.
+Non-residents only pay tax on their UK income - they do not pay UK tax on their foreign income.

 Residents normally pay UK tax on all their income, whether it’s from the UK or abroad.
 But there are special rules for UK residents whose permanent home (‘domicile’) is abroad.